icapeli/icapeli-phase_1_project/README_Project_Code.md

 # Data
 * IMDb (Internet Movie Datbase) contains thousands of films with information on budget, gross, and many other pieces of data.
 * I am limiting the data to films from 2012 and after.
 Why?
 Most of the relevant industry players were already involved and it wouldn’t be useful to have data before the rise of streaming.
-* This means that we are still analyzing 14 films.
+* This means that I am still analyzing over 2000 films.

 # Methods